Mister-Ed/Student-Course-CSV-Data-Importer/README.md

 # Student Course CSV Data Importer

+I originally created this script in a handful of hours back in 2014 as a simple test.
+It can definitely be expanded to handle more complex data and to add a nicer web interface to it.

 Imports students, courses, and enrollment data from CSV files and laces them into a mySQL database.
 The CSV files are 3 elements wide and contain data such as students, courses offered, students enrolled in a course.

-I originally created this script in a short handful of hours back in 2014 as a simple test.
-It can definitely be expanded to handle more complex data and to add a nicer web interface to it.

 The script will determine which type of data is being imported (student, course, enrollment, etc).
 CSV data must include primary or secondary DB keys.